Mastering Exposure

 Illustrated by my own photography, the book analyses the effects of exposure on portrait, landscape, night and low-light photography, as well as when capturing action and sports images.
 Post-processing techniques in the digital darkroom round off this invaluable guide to getting the best results from your photography.

-I’m a participant in the Amazon Associates programme, which means I earn a small fee whenever you buy a book or other product on Amazon after clicking on one of the Amazon links on my website.
+I’m a participant in both the Bookshop.org and Amazon Associates affiliates programmes, which means I earn a small fee whenever you buy a book from Bookshop.org, or a book or other product on Amazon after clicking on the relevant link above.
 (The fee I earn doesn’t affect the price you pay for the product.)